henboffman/aurelia-analyzer/readme.md

   - build a log of how one event can trigger another event, and output the event chains present
 - check for multi-level nesting/referencing of services
 - Maybe build a tool which automatically converts from duraandal to aurelia?
+- in the hierarchy report, denote methods with ()
+- generate CSVs for the tables in addition to the full text file report
+- check the list of circular references to avoid adding duplicates